Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 It is important to remember that Soil PH levels are important but they alone do not indicate good soil.

-For example builder’s sand have a 7.0 PH or neutral PH but it has not nutrients at all.
+For example builder’s sand has a 7.0 PH or neutral PH but it has not nutrients at all.
 Whereas compost came have any PH level from very from 1 to 14.
 Note that most fully mature compost does typically fall in the 7 range.

 When you have the proper PH level and the right nutrients this will created a perfect growing environment for your plants.